Sustainability in baking: Reducing waste through smarter quality control

 By permitting an objective and comprehensive analysis, C-Cell helps bakeries maintain quality and consistency in their products.

-The C-Cell Mono and C-Cell Colour are digital imaging systems used for analysing baked products.
+The C-Cell and C-Cell Advanced are digital imaging systems used for analysing baked products.

 The Mono version captures a single image and measures 48 parameters related to size, shape, and internal structure.